 Industrial processes are highly integrated and so any change to one part of the process would have a knock-on effect and require further changes.
 Since production facilities have long lifetimes, changing processes would require extensive (and costly) rebuilds or retrofits.

-Energy is central to industry decarbonisation.
-Completely decarbonising the industrial processes in the main industrial sectors will, of course, have a major impact on the energy system.
+Energy is central to industry decarbonization.
+Completely decarbonizing the industrial processes in the main industrial sectors will, of course, have a major impact on the energy system.

 Research by McKinsey estimates that it would require around 25-55 EJ per year of low-cost, zero-carbon electricity.
 At present, in a business-as-usual world, industry only needs 6 EJ per year.
-It is clear that decarbonisation would lead to a significant increase in electricity requirements4.
+It is clear that decarbonization would lead to a significant increase in electricity requirements.

-A collaborative approach from public and private sectors is what resulted in the progress, cost reduction and scale-up in renewable power generation.
-We now require the same thing for industrial decarbonisation.
-The energy transition and industry decarbonisation must go hand in hand.
+A collaborative approach from public and private sectors is what resulted in the progress, cost reduction, and scale-up in renewable power generation.
+We now require the same thing for industrial decarbonization.
+The energy transition and industry decarbonization must go hand in hand.
 It is also clear that this will be one of the major challenges for the renewable energy sector moving forwards.

-Economic realities further add to the challenge of the decarbonising industry.
-Cement, steel, ammonia and ethylene (the industrial products that account for the majority of carbon emissions) are commodity products, and the cost is a decisive consideration in purchasing decisions.
-There is not currently a willingness to pay more for sustainable products, and so companies who decarbonise will be the ones who have to foot the bill, finding themselves at an economic disadvantage.
+Economic realities further add to the challenge of the decarbonizing industry.
+Cement, steel, ammonia, and ethylene (the industrial products that account for the majority of carbon emissions) are commodity products, and the cost is a decisive consideration in purchasing decisions.
+There is not currently a willingness to pay more for sustainable products, and so companies who decarbonize will be the ones who have to foot the bill, finding themselves at an economic disadvantage.